MerginMaps/docs/src/layer/settingup_forms_settings.md

 1. Select the **Location** tab in the **Form Layout** column
 2. Check the **Control Visibility by Expression** option
 3. Type the following expression in the box below: `"survey" IS TRUE`
-4. Background colour can be set in **Style** tab.
+4. Background colour can be set in the **Style** tab.
 ![visibility](./qgis_forms_layout_visibility.png)

 ## Default values
-Default values can be used to automatically record, e.g, the name of the surveyor, date and time of the survey, latitude and longitude of the feature, or to have frequently used values pre-filled in a field.
+Default values can be used to automatically record, e.g, the name of the surveyor, date and time of the survey, latitude and longitude of the feature, or to have frequently used values filled in advance.

 :::tip
 Clone <MerginMapsProject id="documentation/form_setup" /> to follow this example!